 - 9.1 The Council agreed on 20 September 2007 to introduce a process to enable members of the public to speak at Planning Committee meetings.
-The arrangements were implemented from December 2007, and have since been reviewed in June 2008, in 2015, and in February 2017. - 9.2 The revised arrangements reflect national best practice and are intended to provide more open, transparent and informed decision making whilst making effective use of Member and Officer time. - 9.3 The review of the scheme that took place in February 2017 was in accordance with the Council's resolution made in March 2016 when the present scheme was adopted.
-The arrangements set out below represent the revised scheme agreed following that review.
+The arrangements were implemented from December 2007, and have since been reviewed in June 2008, in 2015, in February 2017, and in April 2021. - 9.2 The revised arrangements reflect national best practice and are intended to provide more open, transparent and informed decision making whilst making effective use of Member and Officer time.

-9.4 Who can speak at the Planning Committee meeting?
+9.3 Who can speak at the Planning Committee meeting?

 Members of the public who are supporting or objecting to a proposal which is the subject of a planning application can make a request to address the Committee.
 Ward, Parish, Town, and County Councillors representing the ward or parish within which the application site lies may also address the Committee under the provisions of this guidance.
-A Ward, Parish, Town, or County Councillor may speak only once and cannot speak as a representative of more than one body.
+In addition, the Ward councillor representing an adjoining ward, who has called the application in, can address the Committee under the provisions of the guidance.
+A Ward, adjoining Ward, Parish, Town, or County Councillor may speak only once and cannot speak as a representative of more than one body.
 The applicant and/or agent (which can include any person employed or engaged by the applicant to support the application) may also address the Committee to put their case, or to reply to matters raised by other speakers.
 Speakers may only speak in relation to applications for planning permission and not in relation to any other report presented to the Planning Committee for consideration, including any proposals relating to Tree Preservation Orders.

-9.5 How much time is allowed?
+9.4 How much time is allowed?